tonocm/HackerChat/README.md

-####HackerChat allows you to create a great hackathon team, maximizing the opportunity for learning, creating, and communicating.
+####HackerChat allows you to create a great hackathon team, maximizing the opportunity for learning, communicating, and hacking!

 Hackers may not always take full advantage the hackathon experience.